herflis/concepts-temp/content/office-online-editing.md

 # How does it work
 There is no special co-authoring mode and no command to begin co-authoring.
-You can edit the file as normally you do, and if others are editing the document also, Office will alert you of their presence.
+You can edit the file as you normally do, and if others are also editing the document, Office will alert you of their presence.
 You can open the document (word, excel files) right in the browser and the service will save the changes automatically.

 # Versioning